srushtiupase9/SKILLLAB_PROR-2026-Zenith/README.md

 - reset behavior.

 **Response:**
-`

-- **Sample Startup behavior:**
+**Startup behavior:**
-  The Raspi/FPGA initializes motor pins, PWM control, and starts a WiFi access point with a web server.
-The laptop initializes camera input, tracking system, and projection mapping.
+The program initializes all required libraries and configures the GPIO pins for the gas sensor and touch sensor.
+The temperature sensor is also initialized.
+A message is displayed indicating that monitoring has started.

-- **Input handling:**
+**Input handling:**
-  Movement commands are received from the laptop (pygame sends http requests)
+Inputs are taken from three sensors: gas sensor, touch sensor, and temperature sensor.
+The gas sensor provides a digital signal, the touch sensor detects user interaction, and the temperature sensor provides temperature readings.

-- **Sensor reading:**
+**Sensor reading:**
-  The camera continuously captures frames, and OpenCV detects ArUco markers to determine the car’s position and orientation.
+The program continuously reads the temperature value and checks the status of the gas and touch sensors.
+If any temporary error occurs while reading the temperature sensor, the program retries after a short delay.

-- **Decision logic:**
+**Decision logic:**
-  The system maps the car’s position into a virtual coordinate system and checks for nearby obstacles or collisions.
-If movement is valid, the command is allowed; if not, it is blocked or replaced with a feedback action (like a slight shake).
+Based on the sensor values, the program determines the current state:
+- If gas is detected or temperature is very high → Emergency
+- If temperature is above a certain level → Warning
+- Otherwise → Safe

-- **Output behavior:**
+**Output behavior:**
-  The ESP32 drives the motors using PWM signals to control speed and direction.
-The projector displays the updated game environment, including obstacles, targets, and feedback visuals.
+The temperature value is displayed continuously.
+Along with this, the system displays the current status (Safe, Warning, or Emergency).
+Additional messages are displayed when the touch sensor is pressed, indicating that help is required.

-- **Communication logic:**
+**Communication logic:**
-  The laptop sends HTTP requests (e.g., `/forward`, `/left`) to the ESP32 over WiFi.
-The ESP32 parses these commands and executes motor actions.
+There is no external communication involved.
+All outputs are displayed locally on the screen.

-- **Reset behavior:**
+**Reset behavior:**
-  If no command is received within a short timeout, the ESP32 stops the motors.
-The game resets when a level is completed or restarted.`
+The program runs continuously in a loop until it is manually stopped.
+When stopped, the GPIO pins are cleaned up properly.

 ## 8.3 Code Flowchart